This gluten free butterscotch cake is ultra rich and so soft and moist. The easy butterscotch frosting is the perfect finishing touch.

 - Preheat the oven to 350°F. Grease two 6-inch cake pans and set aside.

-- Using a hand mixer or a stand mixer fitted with the paddle attachment, cream the butter with both sugars until smooth.
-Add the yogurt and vanilla extract and beat to incorporate.
-Add half of the dry ingredients, followed by the buttermilk, and mix on low speed until just combined.
-Add the remainder of the dry ingredients and mix on low speed until just combined.
+- Add half of the dry ingredients, followed by the buttermilk, and mix on low speed until just combined.
+Add the remainder of the dry ingredients and mix on low speed until just combined.½ cup (120ml) buttermilk

 - Divide the batter evenly between the pans.
 Bake for 28-30 minutes, or until a toothpick inserted into the centers of the cakes comes out clean.
 Cool in the pan for 10 minutes before transferring to a wire cooling rack to cool completely.